-PXZ is an excellent handy compression tool for Linux distributions.
+PXZ is an excellent handy archive manager for Linux distributions.
 It can perform better in a system that has a rich hardware configuration.
 The PXZ uses the Lempel–Ziv–Markov chain algorithm (LZMA) algorithm to compress data.
 It is written in C programming language.
-It was primarily built under the Fedora project but, you can download the source code of PXZ from GitHub.
+It was primarily built under the Fedora project, but you can download the source code of PXZ from GitHub.

 Important Features of PXZ

-- Initially, PXZ uses the default settings and parameters of your system to compress data.
+- Initially, PXZ uses your system’s default settings and parameters to compress data.

-- It is easy to install, and it can automatically detect the system configuration.
+- It is easy to install and can automatically detect the system configuration.

 - PXZ can use a maximum of four threads.

 - It keeps both the original and compressed files in the same directory.

 - It’s effortless to install and use on Linux-based systems.

 Winrar is one of the most popular archive managers available on the web for the Windows operating system.
 But Winrar is now also available for Linux distributions.
 You can use the Winrar compression tool on your Linux system through the command-line user interface (CLI) method.
 Winrar uses Simultaneous multithreading (SMT) technology to make the performance better.
 You can zip and unzip almost every type of compressed file on your system.

 - You can compress too many tiny files at a time without any file-missing issues.